 Intellectual Property Laws:

-SaaS providers need to ensure that they do not infringe on intellectual property rights.
+SaaS providers must ensure they do not infringe on intellectual property rights.
 This includes respecting patents, trademarks, and copyrights.

 Contractual Agreements: